Oneida County Land and Water Conservation

 Sample Construction Plan

-All construction plans are designed by the Oneida County Conservationist and our DATCP Engineer.
-Plans follow state recognized standards and projects are overseen by the Oneida County Land and Water Conservation Department from initial site visit to sign off.
-Additionally, LWCD performs follow-up visits on completed projects as staffing allows.
+All construction plans are designed by the Oneida County Conservationist, the Cost Share Technician, our Shoreline Specialist and our DATCP Engineer.
+Plans follow state recognized standards and projects are overseen by the Oneida County Land and Water Conservation Department from the initial site visit to sign off.
+Additionally, LWCD performs follow-up site visits on completed projects as staffing allows.

 Sample Construction Plan